seif/hapi-service-discovery/README.md

 #Hapi-service-discovery
 [![Build Status](https://travis-ci.org/opentable/hapi-service-discovery.png?branch=master)](https://travis-ci.org/opentable/hapi-service-discovery) [![NPM version](https://badge.fury.io/js/hapi-service-discovery.png)](http://badge.fury.io/js/hapi-service-discovery) ![Dependencies](https://david-dm.org/opentable/hapi-service-discovery.png)

-Plugin for hapi to wrap announce/unannounce functionality
+Hapi Plugin for opentable-flavoured service-discovery

 Connects the discovery client, exposes routes for announce, unannounce (so that you can control the server externally), and wraps the logging to server.log

 Currently depends on some closed-source modules which we are in the process of open-sourcing

 Usage: